-“It’s key that we sell clothing that’s highly desirable and hard to track down,” says Will.
-“We go to the manufacturers and get exclusive deals where possible.”
-The duo is aiming at a dual market of commuters on their scooters as well as the leisure biker who rides for the love of it.
+"It's key that we sell clothing that's highly desirable and hard to track down," says Will.
+"We go to the manufacturers and get exclusive deals where possible."
+The duo aims at a dual market of commuters on their scooters as well as the leisure biker who rides for the love of it.
 Both want clothing that is fashionable and different, yet weatherproof and practical.

-Will and Andrew’s relatively new venture is a great example of style on a shoestring.
+Will and Andrew's venture is a great example of style on a shoestring.
 For example, they saved the £90,000 they were quoted for the fit-out by doing the work themselves.
 Will is a design graduate of the Royal College of Art, while Andrew has the muscles.
 The result is an ultra stylish boutique that communicates the fun and glamour of motorcycling, while appealing to those who are new to the two-wheel world.